 Component Positive Action(s) Negative Action(s) Accountability The student is accountable for their own actions, words and choices.
 This means the student understands there are consequences, positive or negative, for their actions or lack of actions, words and choices.
 The student blames others or makes excuses for their actions, words and choices.
 The student does not feel they are responsible and therefore should not have to face any consequences for their actions, words and choices.
-Confidentiality Situations where not sharing information is The student shares information that should not be shared.
+Confidentiality The student maintains confidentiality in all situations where not sharing information is indicated.
+The student shares information that should not be shared.
 Examples can include but not limited to: • patient information, • conversations overheard, • information shared in confidence.